Deck Issue

 If there is a concern for an intentionally made deck issue that confers an advantage to the offending player, cheating should be investigated with the proper penalty as Cheating as opposed to just a deck issue.

-If the Material Deck constraints are violated due to a deck issue caused by multiple Divine Relics, the player reveals all cards in the Material Deck with the Divine Relic keyword and an opponent chooses which from among them is kept while the others are replaced.
+Divine Relics: If the Material Deck constraints are violated due to a deck issue caused by multiple Divine Relics, the player reveals all cards in the Material Deck with the Divine Relic keyword and an opponent chooses which from among them is kept while the others are replaced.

 Extra or missing cards found belonging to another player require the penalty to be applied to both players.
+The cards belonging to each player should be checked and verified with a deck check performed for each deck and ownership of cards should be rectified before resetting the start of game procedures.

 If a deck issue is identified with more copies of a card in a Main Deck or Material Deck than would be allowed by deckbuilding constraints after a game has started, and one of the cards has been drawn, played, or entered any zone apart from the Main or Material Decks, the penalty is upgraded to a Game Loss.
-Otherwise, corrective procedures are sufficient.
+Otherwise, standard corrective procedures are sufficient.

 Examples:

-• A player presents a deck for shuffling containing fewer cards than the minimum required for a format.
+A player presents a deck for shuffling containing fewer cards than the minimum required for a format.

 Last updated